Higher-level only

 Electronic configuration

-of the electronic configurations of the states formed and the sum of the ionization energies needed to remove the electrons.
+Variable oxidation states may be understood rather better by a consideration of the electronic configurations of the states formed and the sum of the ionization energies needed to remove the electrons.

 Transition metals all have similar atomic radii, so the force of attraction of the nucleus for the outer electrons is compensated for by the force of inter-electron repulsion.
 This means that the ionizatio energies are similar in magnitude.